Mikejo5000/vsts-docs-pr/docs/repos/get-started/code-with-git.md

   Keep this command window open, as you'll use it in the following steps.

+## Create a branch

+TODO

 ## Work with the code

 In this step, we'll make a change to the files on your computer, commit the changes locally, push the commit up to the repo that is stored on the server, and view the changes there.

 0. Browse to the folder on your computer where you cloned the repo, open the `README.md` file in your editor of choice, make some changes, and save and close the file.

+## Commit your changes and push them to the remote repo

 0. In the Git command window, navigate to the `contoso-demo` directory by entering the following command: